GoBLFC/Tracker/README.md

 1. To greatly improve boot performance of the application on each hit, run the following:
 	- `php artisan config:cache` to cache the fully-resolved configuration to a file
 	- `php artisan route:cache` to cache the routes to a file
-	- `php artisan event:cache` to cache the auto-discovered event listeners to a file (not used at the moment)
+	- `php artisan event:cache` to cache the auto-discovered event listeners to a file
 	- `php artisan view:cache` to pre-compile and cache all of the Blade templates

 ### Updating